-We currently have strong relationships with a number of different educational institutes, below is a catalogue of how we work with each institute and a link to their website.
+We currently have strong relationships with a number of different educational institutes, below is a catalogue of how we work with different institutes and a link to their website.

 We also have in place a tutoring scheme where Queen Anne's 6th form students kindly offer their free time to tutor our Year 10 students who have aspirations to go to the top universities, our girls cannot speak highly enough of the Queen Anne's students.